isukces/iSukces.Binding/README.md

 ## #Listener scenario with value converter

 Similarly to WPF data binding, it's possible to put a value converter between data source and listener so type conversion can be performed automatically.
 In the listener scenario, one-way conversion is used.
-It's possible to use two-way conversion in more advanced scenarios.
+It's possible to use two-way conversion in more advanced strategies.

 #### Example
 ```c#